 No observer of the TV industry in 2019 doubts that D2C (direct to consumer) is having its day.
 Driven by the extraordinary success of Netflix and its rivals such as Hulu, lots of long-established programming groups are now offering their own D2C services instead of or as an accompaniment to the linear TV experience offering shows to watch rather than channels.
 Pundits are counting on Disney's forthcoming service to shake-up the industry, but the reality is that D2C is already a shake-up in itself.

-Our data science consulting team says that with D2C, these companies now own the customer relationship, and, because of this, need to communicate to their customers to discover what they want from their TV experience.
-They are also now directly responsible for doing an initial data audit, ensuring accurate reporting, creating a Customerr Lifetime View (CLV) and delivering the critical goals of customer acquisition and retention for subscribers to their D2C services.
+Our data science consulting team says that with D2C, these companies now own the customer relationship, and, because of this, they need to communicate with their customers to discover what they want from their TV experience.
+They are also now directly responsible for doing an initial data audit, ensuring accurate reporting, creating a Customer Lifetime View (CLV), and delivering the critical goals of customer acquisition and retention for subscribers to their D2C services.
 All these key activities need to be grounded in the data the company has, which once the D2C service is up and running will be considerably more than the data they had (or still have) from any linear services.
 Unquestionably the great attraction of D2C, apart from its high popularity among customers who like to choose what they want to watch and when, is the data.
 However, to get the best out of these data, companies need to have a firm grasp of best data sciences practices in using data and in the technologies which generate and process the data as well as develop a data strategy and its own data initiatives.

 Data audit and reporting